-Although you may be excited to close a deal, it is important to take the client’s context into consideration.
+Although you may be excited to close a deal, it is important to consider the client’s context.
 They may need to consult with a partner or CEO first or may have to arrange their finances.
-Whatever the case, it is important to remain patient and to not rush your clients.
+Whatever the case, it is important to remain patient and not rush your clients.

 It is, however, important to stay in touch with your client and to follow up.
 Statistics show that, on average, a salesperson needs to follow up five times with a client before closing a sale.
 You could maintain communication by emailing a relevant article or interesting piece of news.
 If you do not receive feedback from a client for a prolonged period though, you can send a direct mail in which you ask for information, such as what the client’s timeline is and whether other stakeholders are involved in the decision-making process.